goodevilgenius/BatmanLastSonOfKrypton/001-LastDaysOfKrypton.md

 Jor-El looked from his balcony over his hometown, possibly for the last time.
 He had attempted, in vain, to convince the Science Council of Krypton's impending destruction.
 His words had fallen on deaf ears.
-He was ridiculed and laughed off the Council.
+They ridiculed him and laughed him off the Council.

 Lara, his loving wife, approached from behind.
 "Is it ready?"